-Perfect for a holiday party, a movie night, or even leave out as a snack for Santa, this recipe is simple to upgrade to nearly any holiday dip with just a change of sprinkles.
+Perfect for a holiday party, a movie night, or even leaving out as a snack for Santa, this recipe is simple to upgrade to nearly any holiday dip with just a change of sprinkles.
 Light, fluffy, and fun!

 - butter